bentowner/MotherBot/README.md

 **Phone Verification**, using Twillio, is used to make sure people are who they say they are when signing up as a ‘Friend’.
 It reduces risk and prevents fraudulent signups and increases trust.
 Phone verification events are best implemented when the user is giving you their number for the first time.
 When a user triggers that event, generate a One Time Passcode (OTP) and send it via SMS to the user Present the user with a UI to enter the code and verify the code against the one you generated to see if they match.

 ![alt text][twilio1]
+![alt text][twilio2]

+## Workflow
+Information management about the households Who, Where and What is the primary goal of an activity approval workflow.
+It helps gather the details that are needed to make a decision.
+Once decisions are made Logistics can be considered, and sometimes the logistics dictates whether and Activity can be approved.

+Activity Approval starts after approved events, locations and authenticated friends have been entered.

+## Calendar Events
+Coordinating the activity workflow is a major undertaking.
+Similar to Booking Hotels and Cars, accounting for events will help manage the household calendar.
+•	Arrival Alerts
+•	Appointment Reminders

+# Amazon API Gateway
+An HTTPS endpoint was created on the AWS API Gateway to interact with Twilio.
+A Lambda function is the preprocessing layer between Amazon Lex and Twilio and was created using the awslabs/amazon-lex-twilio-integration.
+Any Bot can be added to use the API Gateway by adjusting the Environment Variables.

+Text the MotherBot’s Twilio Phone Number: (201)431-7268 to access MotherBot by Mobile Device.

+![alt text][api]

 ## Models
 Intents